-- 3.3.3 A compact Central Bletchley means there will be a greater density of people to sustain a wider range of uses and housing choice for new but crucially also existing residents both within and beyond Central Bletchley. - 3.3.4 A series of vacant and underutilised sites and buildings provide the opportunity to develop a range of higher density housing near to a significant public transport hub.
-This housing offer is likely to appeal to young professionals and, in turn, will drive the demand for a wider retail, cultural and leisure offer to include an evening economy. - 3.3.5 The enhanced connectivity that EWR affords Central Bletchley should be capitalised on to promote tourism.
+- 3.3.3 A compact Central Bletchley means there will be a greater density of people to sustain a wider range of uses and housing choice for new, but, crucially, also existing residents, both within and beyond Central Bletchley. - 3.3.4 A series of vacant and underutilised sites and buildings particularly at the western end of Queensway and adjacent to Saxon Street provide the opportunity to develop a range of higher density housing near to a significant public transport hub.
+This housing offer is likely to appeal to young professionals and, in turn, will drive the demand for a wider retail, cultural and leisure offer that stimulates a new day and night-time economy in Queensway.
+A more compact Central Bletchley will also create the demand for internal spaces where communities can meet and engage with each other.

+- 3.3.5 The enhanced connectivity that EWR affords Central Bletchley should be capitalised on to promote tourism.
 Opportunities exist to further exploit the unique wartime heritage of Bletchley Park, and those opportunities could extend to the development of a hotel within the SPD Area.
 Increased visitor numbers would increase local spend which would, potentially, benefit the town centre. - 3.3.6 Enhanced connectivity will facilitate a diversification of employment uses to build on the computing and technological legacy of Bletchley Park.
 Other planned development proposals, to include a new Institute of Technology (IoT) at Milton Keynes College and the Town Deal Innovation Hub project will open up more opportunities for tech' related start-ups and small businesses.